romanzdk/tech-demo-python-packaging/README.md

 > The author is open for alternative solutions.

 > **ATTENTION**:
-> In its current state this technical demo do not work and need assistance.
+> In its current state this technical demo does not work and need assistance.
 > The issues are described in more details below.

 This is the error message